bevyengine/bevy/release-content/migration-guides/internal_entities.md

 ---
-title: Observers and One-Shot Systems are now marked as `Internal`
+title: Observers and one-shot systems are now marked as `Internal`
 pull_requests: [20204]
 ---